eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel_index.rst

 In the central panel, there is a tab section that allows multiple views, including a collapsed menu that reports the possible problems that have been detected on the DDS entities.

-The main feature of the *Fast DDS Monitor* application is to graphically display the data that is being monitored in the *Chart View*.
+The main feature of the *DDS Monitor* application is to graphically display the data that is being monitored in the *Chart View*.
 DDS entities have associated different types of data (so-called *DataKind*) that could be visualized by configuring a *Chart*.
 For example, the mean, median and standard deviation latency between two machines (*Hosts*) running *Fast DDS* applications for the period of two hours in intervals of ten minutes could be displayed.

-The *Fast DDS Monitor* can also show the detected entities in a graph.
+The *DDS Monitor* can also show the detected entities in a graph.
 The *Domain view* would filter all entities that belong to the same DDS Domain, and represent the inheritance of the physical and DDS entities (the DataWriters or DataReaders that belong to a DomainParticipant, the DomainParticipants that run on the same Process, the Processes that a User is running, and the Users that are on a